 Towamba is an inland village 30 km south of Eden nestled in a serene valley, surrounded by blue forested hills with a school but no store or fuel.
-The drive there could turn up Common Bronzewing, Wonga Pigeon, Superb Lyrebird.
+The drive there could turn up Common Bronzewing, Wonga Pigeon, Superb Lyrebird and Spotted Quail-thrush.
 Towamba can be reached by turning off the Princes Highway 4 km south of Eden on to Towamba Road.